JANECEA/FileSurfer/README.md

 - **SharpCompress** (v0.37.2)

 ### COM References
-The project also relies on the following COM components:
 - **Shell32** (GUID: `50a7e9b0-70ef-11d1-b75a-00a0c90564fe`)
 - **IWshRuntimeLibrary** (GUID: `f935dc20-1cf0-11d0-adb9-00c04fd58a0b`)

 Ensure these COM components are registered on the system where the application is running.
-If not, you may need to manually register the corresponding DLLs using `regsvr32 <path/to/dll>`.
+If not, you may need to manually register the corresponding DLLs using `regsvr32 "path/to/dll"`.

 ### Other
 - [Git for Windows](https://git-scm.com/download/win): for optional Git integration.

 ## Building from source
-1) Install the .NET build tools using the installer Visual Studio Build Tools Installer.
+1) Install the .NET Build tool using the [Visual Studio Build Tools](https://visualstudio.microsoft.com/cs/visual-cpp-build-tools/) installer.
-2) Run the [build.bat](src/build.bat) file in the src directory.
+2) Open "Developer command prompt for VS 2022"
+3) Run `dotnet restore "path\to\csproject-file\FileSurfer.csproj"`
+4) Run `msbuild "path\to\project\solution\FileSurfer.sln" /t:publish /p:Configuration=Release /p:DeployOnBuild=true`
+5) Find `.\src\FileSurfer\bin\Release\net8.0-windows\FileSurfer.exe` to run the app.

 [User Guide](docs/UserGuide.md)
 ---